mfogel/django-zipcode-zone-mapper/README.txt

     Running this command loads the needed zcta's into your database.

- 2. ./manage.py buildKml > name_me.kml
+ 2. ./manage.py buildkml > name_me.kml

     This command builds the kml file you want from the zcta's in your database, and pushes the result to standard out.